websightful/django-gdpr-cookie-consent-docs/src/cookie-consent-settings.md

             "slug": "functionality",
             "title": _("Functionality Cookies"),

-            # Conditional HTML snippet will be loaded or rendered if this section is selected
+            # Conditional HTML snippet will be loaded or rendered if this section is selected (optional)
             "conditional_html_template_name": "conditional_html/functionality.html",
             "required": False,
             "summary": _(